 Home safety tips: Preparing for Alzheimer's caregiving

 Caring for a loved one who has Alzheimer's can be rewarding — and stressful.
-Follow these home safety tips to help keep your loved one out of harm's way.
+Follow these home safety tips to help keep your loved one out of harm's way.By Mayo Clinic Staff

-Home safety is important for everyone — but it carries added significance for caregivers.
-This is especially true if you're caring for a loved one who has Alzheimer's disease in your home.
-A throw rug or a stray toy on the steps could easily put your loved one at risk of a fall or injury.
+Home safety is important for everyone, but this is especially true if you're caring for someone with Alzheimer's disease or a related dementia.
+A throw rug or a stray toy on the steps could easily cause a fall or injury.

 To prevent stressful and dangerous situations, consider these home safety tips for caregivers.
 Periodically, it might be helpful to request a physical therapy referral for a home safety evaluation.

 Evaluating home safety

 Then check each room for potential hazards and make a note of changes you'd like to make.
 Keep in mind that changing the environment will likely be more effective than trying to change the person's behavior.
 Changes in abilities need to be reevaluated periodically as the disease advances.

 Bathroom safety tips